-The arrest was performed on behalf of the US Department of Justice, in accordance with a Mutual Legal Assistance Treaty (MLAT) treaty.
+The arrest was performed on behalf of the US Department of Justice, in accordance with a Mutual Legal Assistance Treaty (MLAT).
 This also made it easy for the US DoJ to obtain Estonian banking records belonging to the Ukrainian national.
 According to an official press release,

 “Vaulin is charged with running today’s most visited illegal file-sharing website, responsible for unlawfully distributing well over $1 billion of copyrighted materials… In an effort to evade law enforcement, Vaulin allegedly relied on servers located in countries around the world and moved his domains due to repeated seizures and civil lawsuits.
 His arrest in Poland, however, demonstrates again that cybercriminals can run, but they cannot hide from justice.”